pjritee/RPi-Pico/cp_experiments/README.md

 - serial : using serial communication
 - shift_register : using the 74HC595 shift register
 - rtc : using the DS3231 Real Time Clock
-- pio : experiments with Prrpgrammable I/O
+- pio : experiments with Programmable I/O